 About Janice

 Born a Virgo in the year of the Dragon in the Philippine Islands, she immigrated to Canada with her parents and two brothers to grow up in Kitimat, British Columbia.
-Some of her favourite activities as a child were singing, dancing, playing “dress-up” and “pretend”, staging tea parties, learning gymnastics, ballet, swimming, ice-skating, playing flute, piano and going to Brownies and Girl Guides.
-In highschool her spare time was spent baking, sewing dresses, and establishing school and community groups such as the Mt.
-Elizabeth dance squad, and K.U.T.E (Kitimat Understanding The Environment).
+Favourite activities as a child were singing, dancing, playing “dress-up” and “pretend”, staging tea parties, gymnastics, ice-skating, playing flute, piano and playing with the Brownies and Girl Guides.
+In high school free time was spent baking, sewing dresses, and starting groups such as the M.E.S.S. dance squad, and K.U.T.E (Kitimat Understanding The Environment).
 After graduating from Mount Elizabeth, she studied Arts and Humanities at the University of Victoria where she earned a Bachelor of Fine Arts in Theatre.
-Research in her final year at UVic lead her to attend New York University where she earned her Masters of Arts in Drama Therapy.
-Following these seven and a half years of academic rigour, Janice travelled to Toronto, England, Rome, Frankfurt, Spain (walked the Camino de Santiago), and Taiwan (teaching English).
-Now based in Vancouver, British Columbia, Canada, Janice delights in travelling and exploring new and diverse environments.
+Research in her final year at UVic lead to a Masters of Arts in Drama Therapy at New York University.
+Following these seven and a half years of academic rigour, Janice travelled to Toronto, London (UK), Rome, Frankfurt, Spain (Camino de Santiago), and Taiwan (teaching English).
+Also fond of bicycle rides and morning walks, afternoon tea with vintage cups and homemade canned goods, Janice now lives with her partner Roger and Kitty in Vancouver, BC.

 Experience

-Janice is an interdisciplinary artist, practitioner, facilitator & educational consultant.
+Janice is an interdisciplinary artist, researcher, facilitator & educational consultant.
 Janice has facilitated educational drama workshops for youth, adults and their service-providers in New York City, Vancouver & Victoria.
-She has over 12 years experience as a storyteller and learning facilitator.
-Her passion for connecting with people through creative play, artistic expression, and conversations is evident in her curiousity and dedication to furthering the field of applied creative arts.
-Janice’s other passions include: dance, film, writing, musical theatre, fashion design, teas, sustaining ecology, photography and pastries.
+She has over 16 years experience as a dramatic arts facilitator and started acting in theatres in 1992.
+Her passion for connecting with people through creative play, artistic expression, and conversations is evident in her curiosity and dedication to the fields of performed research and applied theatre.
+She is an active player of Vancouver Playback Theatre.

 Teachers